 BASIS AUDIT INVESTIGATION i.
-Meaning Auditing is an independent and systematic examination of the evidence underlying the accounting or other data in accordance with the generally accepted auditing practices to ascertain the true and fair view of the financial statements of an enterprise.
-An investigation may be defined as an examination of accounts and records with a view to ascertain any fact for some special purpose which varies from assignment to assignment. ii.
+Meaning accounting or other data in accordance with examination of accounts and records with a view to ascertain any fact for some special purpose which varies from assignment to ii.
 Scope The audit has a wide scope.
-In statutory audit, the scope is determined by the relevant law and in case of a private audit (e.g. manage- ment audit) by a client.
-The scope of investigations, on the other hand, is limited as regards the period or areas to be covered. iii.
+In statutory audit, the scope is determined by the relevant law and in case of a private audit (e.g. manage- ment audit) by a client. is limited as regards the period or areas to be iii.
 Objective In audit, the accounts and records are verified as to their truth and fairness.
 Investigation is for special purpose (e.g. investigation on the behalf of incoming partner) iv.
 Audit Pro- cedure The audit is conducted in accordance with the generally accepted auditing principle.
 Investigations involve an extended auditing procedure.
 V. Evidence An auditor will evaluate the accounting records predominantly based on persuasive evidence.
-An investigator can draw his conclusions only on the basis of substantial or sometimes con- clusive evidence. vi.
+An investigator can draw his conclusions only on the basis of substantial or sometimes con- clusive evidence. ∨i.
 Approach Auditor is sceptical and not suspicious.
 Whereas an investigator starts with suspicion and collects evidence to either confirm or dispel that suspicion. vii.
 Periodicity Auditing is a routine exercise (normally con- ducted annually).
 Investigation may spread over a gap period longer than one year.